wren-coder/wren-coder-cli/docs/tools/shell.md

 # Shell Tool (`run_shell_command`)

-This document describes the `run_shell_command` tool for the Gemini CLI.
+This document describes the `run_shell_command` tool for the Wren Coder CLI.

 ## Description